ntop/ntopng/doc/src/web_gui/hosts.rst

 - Operating Systems page lists all host operating systems that have been detected.
 Detection is done using passive fingerprinting techniques
 - HTTP Servers (Local) page shows monitored HTTP servers, limited to local hosts only
-- Top Hosts Traffic page presents traffic of top hosts in order to typology selected
 - Server Ports Analysis page shows Local Hosts filtered by selected protocol and port.

 Hosts